350 Cute & Unique Ibis Names + Generator

 Seth | An Egyptian god of chaos. |

-Nefertiti | An Egyptian queen known for her beauty. |
+Nefertiti | An Egyptian queen famous for her beauty. |

-Cleopatra | The last active ruler of the Ptolemaic Kingdom of Egypt. |
+Cleopatra | The final ruler of Egypt’s Ptolemaic Kingdom. |

 Tut | Short for Tutankhamun, an Egyptian pharaoh. |